-- the templated function must be preceded by template < class T > T can be any dummy name.
-There can be several template arguments. - 2.
-This function is now a template for whenever a min is needed.
+- the templated function must be preceded by template <class T> T can be any dummy name.
+There can be several template arguments. - This function is now a template for whenever a min is needed.
+The - I his function is now a template for whenever a min is needed.
 The compiler checks the signature, and generates the right min for that signature. - 3.
 Each template argument must appear at least once in the signature.
 It may appear in the function type, but that cannot be the only reference (since the type alone does not generate the signature). - 4.
-The actual arguments are used inside the function $as\ if$ they were of a declared type.
+The actual arguments are used inside the function as if they were of a declared type.
 (Which they are, since the compiler generates them from the template.) - 5.
 Function templates can be used inside classes, but don't have to be.